Course

 DSM-5 Criteria for Diagnosis of Schizophrenia

-It must be ruled out that the patient may have a bipolar or depressive disorder with psychotic features or schizoaffective disorder before an official diagnosis of schizophrenia can be determined (9).
-Other symptoms that are taken into consideration include inappropriate affect, dysphoric mood, cognitive and memory deficit, anxiety and phobia, disturbed sleep pattern, behavior deficit such as hostility or aggression, suicidal ideations, depersonalization, and derealization (9).
+The DSM-5 changes also include that fact that the patient may have residual symptoms but during the six-month time and only negative symptoms may be present.
+It must be ruled out that the patient may have bipolar or depressive disorder with psychotic features or schizoaffective disorder before an official diagnosis of schizophrenia can be determined (10).
+Other symptoms that are taken into consideration include inappropriate effect, dysphonic mood, cognitive and memory deficit, anxiety and phobia, disturbed sleep pattern, behavior deficit such as hostility or aggression suicidal ideations, depersonalization and derealization (10).

 Quiz Questions